chadac/golang/src/cmd/compile/abi-internal.md

 (but does not populate this space).

-The receiver, arguments, and results of function or method F are assigned to registers or the stack using the following algorithm:
+The receiver, arguments, and results of function or method F are assigned to registers or the stack using the following algolangrithm:

 1. Let NI and NFP be the length of integer and floating-point register sequences defined by the architecture.